Lara Dickenmann: Professional career

-During the offseasons when Dickenmann was in college, in an effort to continue playing high level soccer and still maintain her college eligibility, she starred with the New Jersey Wildcats in 2006 and in 2007, played for Jersey Sky Blue.
+During the off-seasons when Dickenmann was in college, in an effort to continue playing high level soccer and still maintain her college eligibility, she starred with the New Jersey Wildcats in 2006, and for Jersey Sky Blue in 2007.
 With Jersey Sky Blue, Dickenmann was named the W-League Most Valuable Player for the 2007 W-League season.
-Following her senior season at Ohio State, she played half a season with FC Zürich Frauen, the women's section of popular Swiss club FC Zürich helping the team win the 2008–09 league championship.
+Following her senior season at Ohio State, she played half a season with FC Zürich Frauen, the women's section of popular Swiss club FC Zürich, helping the team win the 2008–09 league championship.
 Prior to graduating, it was announced that Dickenmann would be joining Division 1 Féminine club Olympique Lyonnais in 2009.
 Dickenmann joined the club mid-season during the 2008–09 season and was limited to only four appearances, though she did score two goals.
 Lyon were later declared champions of the league winning by a very wide margin.
 For the 2009–10 season, Dickenmann was named a starter and began the season on a positive note scoring a goal in Lyon's 6–0 win over Montigny-le-Bretonneux.
 On 29 November 2009, she scored her first professional hat trick in a 9–0 victory over ESOF Vendée La Roche-sur-Yon.

 In April 2015 Dickenmann agreed a transfer to VfL Wolfsburg.